July 13, 1900 – CHESTER TIMES (Found by historian Keith Lockhart)

 crackers and milk at noon, feeds the chickens, sketches the ducks, and digs some of the paint out of its eyes and

 ears.
 In the afternoon, at a given signal, it goes afield with Papa Anshuts.

-kit in one hand, canvas in the other; follows Mother Hubbard, canvas held high to protect her from the sun; the
+in one hand, canvas in the other; follows Mother Hubbard, canvas held high to protect her from the sun; the gentleman

-gentleman of the linen duster next; then the lady in the pinafore, the lady in severe black, and a score more armed
+of the linen duster next; then the lady in the pinafore, the lady in severe black, and a score more armed capable and

 Across the field they go down by the brook over the plank bridge and so on through the wild flowers and